 © Erin Baiano

 Emma Von Enck is a current principal with the New York City Ballet.
-Born in Cleveland, Ohio, Emma watched her two older sisters train, perform, and pursue careers as professional ballet dancers.
-She began her dance training at age 5, attending the Royal School of Ballet with Joanne Morscher.
+Born in Cleveland, Ohio, began her dance training at age 5, attending the Royal School of Ballet under Joanne Morscher.
 Emma continued her dance education at the Cleveland School of Dance under the guidance of Gladisa Guadalupe and later at the Cleveland Ballet Conservatory with Kerry Skuderin.
 In 2011, she attended the School of American Ballet (SAB) summer intensive, moving to New York in 2012 as a full-time student.
+While at SAB, she was a Princess Grace Award nominee and received the Mae L. Wien Award for excellence.

 BIO